ilialloyd/Ecommerce-project/README.md

 - Database connection with backend

-- Basic get functiona and Spring JPA REST CRUD
+- Basic get function and Spring JPA REST CRUD

 - Show a list of products